Exxon proposes splitting contracts for workers at a Texas refinery

-Exxon Mobil Corp (XOM.N) has proposed separate pay and contract terms for workers who make gasoline and Mobil 1 motor oil at its Beaumont, Texas, facility and a revamping of rules governing refinery jobs, a message posted on a company website showed.
+HOUSTON (Reuters) - Exxon Mobil Corp has proposed separate pay and contract terms for workers who make gasoline and Mobil 1 motor oil at its Beaumont, Texas, facility and a revamping of rules governing refinery jobs, a message posted on a company website showed.

 Exxon locked out 650 workers represented by the United Steelworkers union (USW) from the facility on May 1 in a dispute over a new contract.
 The sprawling 2,700 acre complex, which makes fuel and lubricants, continues to operate with managers and temporary workers.